How to Beat the Summer Heat Without an AC: 4 Tips for Staying Cool

-If it’s really hot out and you want to stay luxuriously cool, you need an air conditioner.
-There’s no getting around that.
-Ideally you’d use a smart thermostat like Nest or Ecobee3, which keeps your home at optimum temperatures while using the least amount of electricity.
+If it’s really hot out and you want to stay cool, you need an air conditioner.
+There’s no getting around that, and you’d want to keep your home at optimal temperatures while using the least amount of energy.

-But if you don’t have an AC, can’t install one, or want to reduce AC usage as much as possible, then you’ll be happy to know that energy-friendly options do exist.
+But if you don’t have an AC, can’t install one, or want to reduce AC usage as much as possible, then you’ll be happy to know that options do exist for staying cool.

 Just remember to temper your expectations.
 If it’s 100F outside, these methods won’t bring your house down to 75F.
-But if you’re okay with a livable temperature (as opposed to a comfortable temperature), then you’ll love these alternative solutions.
+But if you’re okay with a livable temperature (as opposed to a comfortable temperature), then you’ll find these alternative solutions useful.

 Window fans are your best friend when air conditioning isn’t an option.
-They don’t cost very much, they don’t use much energy, and they can be surprisingly effective at bringing down temperatures.
+They don’t cost very much, they don’t use much energy (a few dollars per year), and they can be surprisingly effective at bringing down temperatures.

-These days, you don’t want to spend less than $50 on a window fan.
-If you go much lower than that, you’ll likely end up with a loud hunk of plastic that’ll cause you stress and frustration.
+These days, you’ll want to spend at least $50 on a window fan.
+If you go much lower than that, you’ll likely end up with a loud hunk of plastic that’ll annoy, frustrate, and soon break down.
 Trust me, a reasonably quiet fan is worth the extra few dollars!

 Other reasons to buy a mid-range window fan:

-- Durability — Buying one $50 fan every five years is better than replacing a quick-to-break-down $20 fan every summer.
+- Durability: Buying one $50 fan every five to eight years is better than replacing a quick-to-break-down $20 fan every summer.

 Using a Window Fan Properly